 Accessibility for Patrons & Visitors with Disabilities

-Opera Theatre of Saint Louis strives to make our Festival Season accessible to all of our patrons.
-For additional information, questions, or assistance, or if you need accommodation not mentioned below, please contact us by calling (314) 961-0644 or by filling out the form below.
+Opera Theatre of Saint Louis strives to make opera accessible to all patrons.
+Read on for an overview of the accessibility services offered at our performances.
+For more information or assistance, please contact us by calling (314) 961-0644 or by filling out the form below.

 The Loretto-Hilton Performing Arts Center has wheelchair- and scooter-accessible seating locations where patrons can remain in their wheelchairs or transfer to a theater seat.
 Patrons who cannot or do not wish to transfer from their wheelchairs to a theater seat should request wheelchair-accessible locations when ordering tickets.